Aridoge13/vidarbol/Readme.md

 Vidarbol runs entirely in your browser, with no accounts and no tracking.
 Your score never leaves your device.

+## Fun Fact
+Vidarbol blends *vida*, the Spanish word for life, with *árbol*, the Spanish word for tree.
+The two words share the letter *a*, which joins them into one name for the tree of life.

 ## How to play

 1. A puzzle gives you 4 to 11 organisms.
 The set is one of two kinds: